AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/datadistiller/module5.1/ex4.md

 ![search-query-for-ctas.png](./images/search-query-for-ctasa.png)

-Enter `--demoProfileLdap-- Callcenter Interaction Analysis` as name and description for the dataset and press the **Run Query** button
+Enter `--aepUserLdap-- Callcenter Interaction Analysis` as name and description for the dataset and press the **Run Query** button

 ![create-ctas-dataset.png](./images/create-ctas-dataset.png)